The Urinary System: Nephron & Urine Formation

 4. Collecting duct

-Glucose, Amino acids, Sodium Chloride, Potassium ion, Bicarbonate ion, water
+Glucose, Amino acids, Sodium Chloride, Calcium ion, Potassium ion, Bicarbonate ion, water

 Uric acid, Hydrogen ion, Drugs